About Me

 VW - Very Worn

-In summery - an awful lot of shit is written about toys on the Internet, particularly on auction sites, mostly by people who shouldn't be trusted to own their own spoon without supervision.
+In summery - an awful lot of shit is written about toys on the Internet, particularly on auction sites, mostly by people who shouldn't be trusted to own a spoon without supervision.

 All the grading systems are open to both interpretation and abuse, and all are rendered ever harder to follow by the introduction of ever smaller increments.